chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 ![faceplam]({{ site.baseurl }}images/facepalm.jpg)

 This next step tripped me up a little and made me pause for a rubber ducky moment.
 When your rails environment loads you need to make sure to pull in the secrets.yml file.
-This doesn't happen by default but a quick search led me to an [article][quickleft] explaining this.
+This doesn't happen by default but a quick search led me to an [article][quickleft] explaining how to load it.

 [quickleft]:http://quickleft.com/blog/simple-rails-app-configuration-settings